 - Complete the Petition for Incomplete Grade form and submit to the Course Coordinator no later than 5:00 pm EST on the last day of the term.
 Bridge students still in the Bridge year courses (PC700, N400, N404, N405, N406, N408, N409 and N410) must also submit the Incomplete Grade form to the Bridge Director. - 2.
 The Course Coordinator will grant the Incomplete if the incomplete requirements are met as stated in the course. - 3.
-The Course Coordinator will submit the Incomplete grade to the Registrar with the petition form attached.
-The student will be copied on this message. - 4.
-If the petition for an incomplete graded is denied
+The Course Coordinator will submit the Incomplete grade to the Registrar, Academic Advisor and Instructional Designer via incompletegrades@frontier.edu with the petition form attached.
+The student will be copied on this message. - 4 If the petition for an incomplete grade is denied because the requirements were not met, the Course Coordinator will send the form to the Registrar, the student, and the Student Advisor.